With just 10 Premier League games left to play, Sheffield United are in with a genuine chance of finishing in the top four.

 Sheffield Utd apps: 166

-Harry Maguire has enjoyed an astonishing rise in stature since signing for Leicester in the summer of 2017, becoming a favourite among England fans at last summer’s World Cup and reportedly attracting interest from Manchester United.
+Harry Maguire has enjoyed an astonishing rise in stature since signing for Leicester in the summer of 2017, becoming a favourite among England fans in the 2018 World Cup and earning a move to Manchester United.

 The Sheffield-born centre-back rose through the ranks at his boyhood club and was eventually tempted away by the proposal of Premier League football at Hull City.
 Since then he has gone from strength to strength, but Sheffield United fans – and perhaps Maguire himself – will be dreaming of a reunion later in his career.